-- To define the contribution of viral infection and increased bacterial load in the nose to episodes of lung infection in Indigenous children
+- To define the contribution of viral infection and increased bacterial load in the nose to episodes of acute lower respiratory infection (ALRI) in Indigenous children

 Lung infections such as pneumonia are common in Indigenous children, and can lead to repeated hospitalisation and permanent lung damage.
 They are also an important cause of preventable death in children.
 This study will look at the role of bacteria and viruses in lung infections, and will inform interventions to reduce the burden and consequences of lung infections in Indigenous children.